-Deviation in the level of GDP from trend (percent)
+Deviation in the level of GDP from trend (%)

-Notes: Average response of core inflation and level of GDP to past recessions between 1990 and 2022Q1 estimated using local projections on a panel of 30 advanced economies.
+Sources: Gudmundsson et al. (forthcoming), Haver Analytics, IMF staff estimates.
+Note: Average response of core inflation and level of GDP to past recessions between 1990 and 2022Q1 estimated using local projections on a panel of 30 advanced economies.
 The chart shows the average estimated responses in the first seven quarters after the start of past recessions.
 For COVID-19, it shows the estimated responses from 2020Q3 to 2022Q1.